hbz/swib18-workshop/README.md

 - Menu -> Machine -> Add...
 - Select the Swib_2018-Workshop_LOUD.vbox file

 When you are finished, a virtual machine should appear in the VirtualBox.
 Start the machine.
 A new window should appear with Ubuntu booting until you see the graphical login manager.
-If you got a "kernel panic" instead please try the local installation described above.
+If you get a "kernel panic" instead, try to [enable virtualization in your BIOS or EFI](https://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).

 #### Configs of your virtual machine